garidisk/garidisk.github.io/_posts/2021-08-21-helloworld.md

 Welcome!

-This is my data anlysis portfolio where I'll be uploading projects I have been working on to showcase my approach to tackling fundamental day-to-day tasks of a a data analyst.
+This is my data analysis portfolio where I'll be uploading projects I have been working on to showcase my approach to tackling fundamental day-to-day tasks of a a data analyst.

 Also it gives me another reason to explore datasets that I find interesting :)